CVS Pharmacy: 21st century

 In 2012, CVS Caremark received 59 percent of Rhode Island's tax credits.

-On July 14, 2014, it was announced that CVS Caremark would acquire the Miami-based Navarro Discount Pharmacies when the deal closes, the 33 stores will remain untouched and will stay under the Navarro name.
+On July 14, 2014, it was announced that CVS Caremark would acquire the Miami-based Navarro Discount Pharmacies; the 33 stores would remain untouched and stay under the Navarro name.

 On September 3, 2014, CVS Caremark changed its name to CVS Health and announced that it would stop selling tobacco products.

 On October 25, 2014, CVS Health disabled near field communication NFC payments, disallowing customers from using Apple Pay or Google Wallet payment methods.
 A reason was not immediately given.
 Analysts suggested that it was a way to favor the MCX system, which was still under development, and of which CVS was a founding member.
 They eventually re-enabled NFC on their registers after the MCX system failed to take off.

 In 2015, CVS Pharmacy opened a subsidiary pharmaceutical chain, known as CVS Pharmacy y más, specifically aimed at attracting Hispanic shoppers.
 The first stores were launched in Florida and have since expanded to California, Puerto Rico, Texas, and New Jersey.

 On May 21, 2015, it was announced that CVS Health would acquire Omnicare, Inc. the leading provider of pharmacy services to long-term care facilities, for $98.00 per share in cash, for a total enterprise value of approximately $12.7 billion, which includes approximately $2.3 billion in debt.
 The transaction was expected to close near the end of 2015.

 On June 15, 2015, CVS Health announced its agreement to acquire Target Corporation's pharmacy and retail clinic businesses.
 The deal expanded CVS to new markets in Seattle, Denver, Portland and Salt Lake City.
-The acquisition includes more than 1,660 pharmacies in 47 states.
-CVS will operate them through a store-within-a-store format.
-Target's nearly 80 clinic locations will be rebranded as MinuteClinic, and CVS plans to open up to 20 new clinics in their stores within three years.
+The acquisition included more than 1,660 pharmacies in 47 states.
+CVS would operate them through a store-within-a-store format.
+Target's nearly 80 clinic locations were rebranded as MinuteClinic, and CVS planned to open up to 20 new clinics in their stores within three years.
 CVS started rebranding the pharmacies within the Target stores on February 3, 2016.